 - Because of the less extensive initial design and analysis phase with an agile methodology, there may be frequent additional requirements to the original scope, and thus reprioritisation of tasks.

-So, what is the difference between waterfall and agile?
-To sum up the waterfall vs agile debate, consider this example:
+So, what is the difference between Waterfall and Agile?
+To sum up the Waterfall vs Agile debate, let's look at this example:

-To sum up, consider this example.
-To use a waterfall methodology to write this blog post I would have broken it down into a modular approach: research topic, plan, write blog, check for typos, fix typos, and publish.
+To use a Waterfall methodology to write this blog post I would have broken it down into a modular approach: research topic, plan, write blog, check for typos, fix typos, and publish.
 This would work fine if I was sure from the beginning that the blog post would meet my requirements.